| Main | Stag beetle conservation |

 See below photos of a nest in a builders yard, behind the kitchen sink, on the point of being monitored by Paul Hendriks, holding a fork.

-This way, for the first time, the life cycle of the stag beetle has been ascertained in the wild, a very important result.
+This way, for the first time, the life cycle of the stag beetle has been ascertained in the wild: four years in the Netherlands.
+This is a very important result.

 See photo below of the posts carefully exposed, showing advanced white rot and some stag beetle larvae.